stellar-deprecated/docs/learn/get-started/get-started.md

 Account ID:
 GDGOKHIRX63EIAXKVI77BQV7LMDUH7DR4BMDDU77DJUXLPUU5HAXGN64
-Secret Seed:
+Secret Key:
 SD5ALH5UA7LRMN6ZB2QILW35YZTEOE37M3JVNAKZ3KWT7QSC77ABJ3ID
 ```

-You will use your key pair to receive funds (account ID) and to sign your transaction (secret seed).
+You will use your key pair to receive funds (account ID) and to sign your transaction (secret key).
 You can share your account ID publicly but you must keep your seed secret.
-Otherwise, someone may steel your funds!
+Otherwise, someone may steal your funds!

-To be able to submit transactions to Stellar network you must have an [account](https://www.stellar.org/developers/learn/concepts/accounts.html).
-Each account on Stellar network must have a [minimum balance](https://www.stellar.org/developers/learn/concepts/fees.html#minimum-balance) of 20 XLM ([lumens](https://www.stellar.org/developers/learn/concepts/assets.html#lumens-xlm-)).
+To be able to submit transactions to Stellar network you must have an [account](../concepts/accounts.html).
+Each account on Stellar network must have a [minimum balance](../concepts/fees.html#minimum-balance) of 20 XLM ([lumens](../concepts/assets.html#lumens-xlm-)).

 In test network you can use Friendbot to send you a small amount of lumens for testing purposes (remember to change `addr` param to your account ID`:
 ```